Collection is open to the public.

 Collection must be used in Special Collections & University Archives Reading Room.

-From 1851 to 1853 Snowden's letters are a long commentary on Oregon politics, government, and social life as seen through his son's letters and Oregon newspapers.
+From 1851 to 1853 Snowden's letters paint a picture of Oregon politics, government, and social life, as seen through his son's letters and Oregon newspapers.
 The letters of 1853-1854, written from Forest Grove and French Prairie, are from Samuel A. Snowden to his son Samuel D. Snowden.

 Property rights reside with Special Collections & University Archives, University of Oregon Libraries.
 Copyright resides with the creators of the documents or their heirs.
 All requests for permission to publish collection materials must be submitted to Special Collections and University Archives.
 The reader must also obtain permission of the copyright holder.

 Archival material may contain materials with sensitive or confidential information that is protected under federal and/or state right to privacy laws and other regulations.